Link Following

 process_file(uploaded_file)

-n this version, the program first checks whether the file is a symbolic link using os.path.islink().
-If the file is a symbolic link, the program aborts the operation and prevents accessing the target file, thus preventing the exploitation of the vulnerability.
+In this version, the program first checks whether the file is a symbolic link using os.path.islink().
+If it is, the program aborts the operation and prevents accessing the target file, blocking exploitation.

 Resources